prin-r/simple_icon_sport_bet_app/README.md

 # Simple ICON Sport Betting App

 Please keep in mind that this simple app was made to demonstrate how to use Band oracle with a smart contract on Icon testnet only, so there will be a lot of things that doesn't make any sense.
-An example of the unfortunate condition of this contract is that bets can be created even if the match has already taken place and ended.
+An example of the negligently condition of this contract is that bets can be created even if the match has already taken place and ended.

 ## Setup